AnkitDhiman2/NotePad_miniProject/Readme.md

 3. Its was difficult to manage the overall project -> solved by finishing and testing one part at a time
 4. Including files -> later resolved

+## How to Run

+### - On Linux

+1. Type folowing commands in terminal :-

+   - sudo apt update

+   - sudo apt install build-essentials

+2. Open the terminal in Implementation folder.
+3. Run the following command :-

+   - make
+   - make run

+### - On Windows

+1. Follow [this](https://code.visualstudio.com/docs/languages/cpp) tutorial to install gcc compiler to your windows machine.

+2. Open the project Implementation directory inside command prompt.
+3. Run the following commands inside command prompt
+   - make windows
+   - make run_windows

 ## Learning Resources

 1. [markdownCheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)